godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/attempt-completion.md

 # attempt_completion

-The `attempt_completion` tool signals that Roo believes a task is complete and presents results to the user.
+The `attempt_completion` tool signals that Saarthi believes a task is complete and presents results to the user.
 It provides a summary of what was accomplished, optionally includes a command to demonstrate the result, and supports continued refinement through user feedback.

 ## Parameters